Blesmol/pfscf/README.md

 * **Q: What about scenario-specific options?
 For example, I have this one scenario where I need an easy way to strike out boons that the group did not get.**

-  **A:** Actually, that is on my roadmap and I have some ideas for this.
+  **A:** The program already supports in general to have scenario-specific options.
 However, neither do I own all Society scenarios nor do I have enough time to provide the config for multiple dozens of scenarios that I own.
 But... contributions are welcome!
 When this feature is available, then no programming skills will be required for providing a scenario-specific config.
 Just a text editor and some time to fiddle out the coordinates for all the relevant parts.
 And what do I also have on the roadmap?
 An auto-updater for such configs!
 So if people would contribute scenario-specific configs, then other people don't need to update their installation of pfscf every two weeks, but just call the program with some yet-to-be-determined parameter (think of `pfscf update-config`) and you get the latest and greatest scenario-specific config automatically downloaded to your computer.

 * **Q: Oh noes!
 I have found a bug!
 I HAVE FOUND A BUG!!1!**